 An outdoor class

 The afternoon began with the children divided into groups for a short presentation.
-They learned about what plants and animals need, as well as trash, and what kinds are there and how to properly put them away, and spoke about those topics.
+They learned about what plants and animals need, as well as different kinds of trash and how to properly put them away.
 Children already know so much!

 Where the stars at

 The invited astronomer began with a short talk about our solar system, then moved on to the different phases of the moon.
 It was unfortunate that the sky was cloudy, and the children weren’t able to see the moon or the stars well.

 Kudos to the astronomer who had a fun activity lined up where you put the correct moon phase to its place with strategically shaped Oreos.
 All the kids gobbled up the ‘moons’ after the activity.

 And then of course it was time to eat.
 And we all sang Happy Birthday.

 It was their final class before summer break, and it was so nice for the kids to be complete, and for the parents to be present as well, and for all of us to just share in this odd but cute little night picnic together.